coleifer/peewee/docs/peewee/api.rst

     .. py:method:: join(dest[, join_type='INNER'[, on=None[, src=None[, attr=None]]]])

-        :param dest: A :py:class:`Model`, :py:class:`ModelAlias`, subquery,
+        :param dest: A :py:class:`Model`, :py:class:`ModelAlias`,
-            or other object to join to.
+            :py:class:`Select` query, or other object to join to.
         :param str join_type: Join type, defaults to INNER.
         :param on: Join predicate or a :py:class:`ForeignKeyField` to join on.
         :param src: Explicitly specify the source of the join.
 If not specified